 “about your body signaling that it wants to be sexual.
 Whether or not there is any intention to act on it, we all have a certain level of drive.”

-However, with several vital factors affecting sexual desire, it is necessary to thoroughly study each case, to zero in on the root cause of HSDD.
-One important reason for HSDD in females, is the loss or a significant drop in Androgens, a group of hormones present in both males and females, and affect their sex drive.
+However, with several vital factors affecting sexual desire, it is necessary to study each case thoroughly to zero in on the root cause of HSDD.
+A critical reason for HSDD in females is the loss or a significant drop in Androgens, a group of hormones in both males and females thatt affect their sex drive.

 The main androgens are testosterone and androstenedione, and in women, they are produced in the ovaries, adrenal glands, and fat cells.
-Androgens are vital to human reproduction, particularly testosterone They peak in women in their mid-20s, then steadily decline until menopause, at which time Androgen levels dip dramatically.
+Androgens are vital to human reproduction, particularly testosterone.
+They peak in women in their mid-20s, then steadily decline until menopause, when Androgen levels dip dramatically.

-Although testosterone was used to treat various gynecological disorders since 1930, the relationship between testosterone and sexual desire in women was not discovered until 1940, when it was first reported by gynecologist Dr. Alfred Alexander Loeser, subsequently confirmed in 1942, by Dr. Robert Benjamin Greenblatt, a Canadian physician specializing in endocrinology.
+Although testosterone was used to treat various gynecological disorders since 1930, the relationship between testosterone and sexual desire in women was not discovered until 1940, when gynecologist Dr. Alfred Alexander Loeser first reported it, subsequently confirmed in 1942, by Dr. Robert Benjamin Greenblatt, a Canadian physician specializing in endocrinology.

-Many years later, Professor Lorraine Dennerstein Australian psychiatrist of the University of Melbourne, Australia, among others, correlated sexual behavior and low Androgen production in aging women, and arrived at the conclusion that falling Androgen production coincides with decreased sex drive and fantasies.
+Many years later, Professor Lorraine Dennerstein, an Australian psychiatrist at the University of Melbourne, Australia, correlated sexual behavior and low Androgen production in aging women and concluded that falling Androgen production coincides with decreased sex drive and fantasies.

 Thus, Androgen therapy in women became the principal treatment for HSDD.
-Dr. Jan Shifren, a gynecologist in Boston, Massachusetts, explains that the U.S. Food and Drug Administration (“FDA”) has not approved any testosterone product for women, due to uncertainties regarding the efficacy and long-term safety.
+Dr. Jan Shifren, a gynecologist in Boston, Massachusetts, explains that the U.S. Food and Drug Administration (“FDA”) has not approved any testosterone product for women due to uncertain efficacy and long-term safety.
 However, some women request compounding pharmacies to create new formulations of testosterone creams or gels.

 Others take reduced doses of products designed for men and risk-taking too much testosterone.
 “There’s no good, consistent way to prescribe testosterone for women,” she said.